 Please note that the 50-pin IDC connector at the top of the board is no longer supplied as shown in the picture above.
 It is not used with the Gottlieb OEM harness.

-Each driver circuit is equipped with fault detection circuitry and LED's to indicate circuit failure.
+Each driver circuit is equipped with fault detection circuitry and LED's that will blink when actuatued, and light steady to indicate circuit failure.